jko113/tripology/README.md

 After going to great lengths to make this work like I expected, I found [this](https://blog.lftechnology.com/date-ing-javascript-6203650b752c) excellent article about the Date object that, had I known about it ahead of time, could have saved me some time and vexation.
 Nevertheless, it was instructive and beneficial for me to do the leg work of better understanding the Date object's internals and how to go about creating a custom function to manipulate dates as needed.

 ## Lessons Learned
+### Prioritizing Effectively
+One of the most important parts of bringing a project to completion is recognizing these three things:

+1. What can be done from a technical perspective?
+1. What can be done from a time perspective?
+1. What ought to be done from a feature/UI perspective?

+Considered reflection on these matters yields a project roadmap that dictates what features take priority and approximately how much time to spend on each of them.
+Naturally, some things require more or less time than originally allotted, so it's necessary to frequently recalibrate progress to ensure the deadline can be met with a satisfactory MVP.

 ### Refactoring for functionality and readability
 I discovered several times when writing this application that certain blocks of code became ever more unintelligible.
 By that I mean difficult to tell at a glance what they were meant to accomplish.
 This was especially apparent in `render()` functions that had to take into account lots of different scenarios in order to display content correctly.